Revisiting the first-order QCD phase transition in dense strong interaction matter: Phase structure in first-order QCD transitions

 Correspondingly, the chiral condensate, which is the order parameter for chiral phase transition, shows a similar behaviour.
 Here we illustrate this with the reduced chiral condensate $\Delta_{l,s}$, which is a regularised condensate defined as:

 with $m_l$ and $m_s$ the current quark masses for light quarks $l=u,d$ and strange quark, see e.g. Refs.~\cite{Lu:2023mkn,Gunkel:2021oya,HotQCD:2018pds,Borsanyi:2010bp} for further details.
 Since the strange quark mass (function) is found to be quite close to its vacuum counterpart within the $\mu_{B}^{}$ region shown in \Cref{fig:mass-branches-T}, the reduced condensate offers a probe on the chiral symmetry breaking for the light quarks.
-We show the $\mu_{B}^{}$ dependence of $\Delta_{l,s}$ in \Cref{fig:cond-branches-T}, where the three branches correspond to the propagators for the $N$, $I$ and $W$ phase that match with those at the two temperatures in \Cref{fig:mass-branches-T}.
-Such a phase structure typically reflects a scenario of spinodal decomposition.
+We show the $\mu_{B}^{}$ dependence of $\Delta_{l,s}$ in the left panel of \Cref{fig:order-params-branches-T}, where the three branches correspond to the propagators for the $N$, $I$ and $W$ phase that match with those at the two temperatures in \Cref{fig:mass-branches-T}.
+Such a phase structure typically demonstrates a scenario of spinodal decomposition.

 The spinodal region of the chiral phase structure has further impacts on the confinement-deconfinement aspect.
 To see this, we evaluate the gluonic background field which is a temporal gauge field with two Cartan components $\varphi_3$ and $\varphi_8$ in color $SU(3)$: